MisinformedDNA/GodotNodeGenerator/README.md

 ### Scene File Resolution

+The generator looks for scene files that have been included as `AdditionalFiles` in your project.
+The `AdditionalFiles` mechanism is a standard Roslyn feature that allows source generators to access files without direct file I/O, which is important for incremental compilation and better IDE integration.

-By default, the generator will look for a scene file with the same name as the class.
+By default, it will look for a scene file with the same name as the class.
-For example, if your class is named `Player`, it will look for `Player.tscn`.
+For example, if your class is named `Player`, it will look for `Player.tscn` among your `AdditionalFiles`.

+The source generator follows this process to find the scene file:
+1. Try to find a file that exactly matches the path specified in the attribute
+2. If not found, try to find a file with the same filename
+3. If the path doesn't have a .tscn extension, try adding it
+4. If still not found, use a dummy scene for testing purposes or report a diagnostic

 You can override this by specifying the path in the attribute: